tst2005/lua-classcommons2/README.md

  * because it the shortest implementation found.
  * because the author of this class system is barbes, the one who initiate the ClassCommons.
 It's my way to say thanks to this initiative.

+# TODO

+- add the tests suite !
+- add license header in each files
+- add submodule for each class implementation
+- see to allow class("name") without table argument.

 Have Fun !